Digital-Preservation-Finland/dpx-validator/README.rst

 Install the required software with commands::

-    pip install --upgrade pip==20.2.4 setuptools
+    pip install --upgrade setuptools
     pip install -r requirements_dev.txt
     pip install .

 To deactivate the virtual environment, run ``deactivate``.
 To reactivate it, run the ``source`` command above.

-Validation procedures in ``dpx_validator.validations`` can return a single informational message and must raise InvalidField exception when value in a field is invalid.
+Validation procedures are located in the ``DpxValidator`` class inside the ``dpx_validator.dpx_validator`` module.
+Each validation procedure can return a single informational message and must raise InvalidField exception when value in a field is invalid.
 Validator will continue to the next validation procedure.
 Each validation procedure output and error should contain final outcome of the procedure, that is, a procedure should not finish with partial info or errors from the procedure.
 Complex validation procedures for a single field in header should store intermediate results until finishing the procedure or be splitted to multiple procedures.
+Procedures can be ran in order from

 Return value from a validation procedure is not required.
 Exception must be raised for a invalid value.
-New procedures are added to ``dpx_validator.api.VALIDATED_FIELDS`` list in ascending ``offset`` order.
+New procedures are added to the ``dpx_validator.dpx_validator.DpxValidator.BASIC_PROCEDURES`` list.

 Copyright
 ---------